-Remember – not every activity in a lesson needs to be driven by progress.
-I like students to keep a list of a few pieces they are ready to play, and bring something they are confident performing towards the start of a lesson.
+Remember: not every activity in a lesson needs to be driven by progress.
+I like students to keep a list of Active Repertoire pieces they are ready to play, and bring something they are confident performing towards the start of a lesson.

-5: Do you best to minimise criticism and keep it constructive.
+6: Do your best to minimise criticism and keep it constructive.